franciscogomez97/franciscogomez97/README.md

 <pre>
-💻 I am a Software Developer focused in BackEnd and APIs 📝 I have a strong interest in DevOps technologies and methodologies 🔭 Working on API design and development.
-Integration and Deployment 🌱 Learning about Laravel, Dockers, Kubernetes, CI/CD
+💻 I am a Software Developer focused in BackEnd and APIs 📝 I have a strong interest in Java Spring Boot, DevOps technologies and methodologies 🔭 Working on API design and development.
+Integration and Deployment 🌱 Learning Java, Spring, Spring Boot, Spring Cloud, Dockers, Kubernetes, CI/CD
-🌟 Main languages: PHP (Laravel), MySQL
 </pre>
 <hr>